-Group classes and gyms may be closed but there are tons of ways to keep your body moving with common things found inside your home!
+When you can’t make it to the gym or on those days you just don’t want to leave the house, there are tons of ways to keep your body moving with common items found inside your home!
 Read below as we walk through some simple exercises that only require a water bottle.
 Be sure to fill your water bottle and secure the top.
 A full average sized water bottle is about 1 lb in weight.

 Gymnastics clubs across the country have been closed for several weeks in order to keep everyone safe during the COVID-19 pandemic.
 This has resulted in gymnasts focusing on stretching and conditioning at-home in preparation for when they can get back to the gym.
 This is a good time to address any flexibility and strength issues that may have affected an athlete’s ability to train earlier in the year and help with injury prevention when allowed to return to practice.
 Here are 6 key exercises to target common areas of weakness in gymnasts.